-Underwater mortgages are mortgages where the loan value is higher than the current value of the property.
+Underwater mortgages are mortgages that are higher than current value of the property.
 For example you get a loan for $275,000 but your home is appraised for $100,000 your mortgage is underwater by $175,000.10 percent of all homes have an underwater mortgage.
 This is a lingering effect from the Great Recession.
-Places like Las Vegas and various southern cities have bounced back.
+The Domestic Real Estate Market goes through cycles.
 Negative equity slows down the housing market as a whole.
 Overall demand for homes is increasing exponentially.
 Retirees moving domestically, College graduates transitioning to homeowners, and the constant waves of immigrants trying to achieve the american dream.
 The current supply of houses is been cut down by underwater mortgages.
 Those with underwater mortgages tend to hold on to their homes and are less likely to sell their homes.
 Many of those affected are veterans and servicemen.
 The VA loan makes homeownership easier for all military members.
 This is a factor why many homeowners aren’t leaving their homes.
 A default can negatively affect security clearances and eligibility for future VA loans.
 Here is an overview on Underwater mortgages and solutions.

 Places hit hard by Underwater Mortgages